 County Longford Decade of Centenaries

-Longford County Library, Heritage and Archives Services are co-ordinating the commemorations of the major local and national events that occurred in the period 1913-23.
-That momentous decade witnessed the progression of the Irish Revolution, culminating in the independence of our state.
+Longford County Library, Heritage and Archives Services are co-ordinating the commemorations of the major local and national events that occurred in the period 1912-23.
+Those momentous years witnessed the progression of the Irish Revolution, culminating in the independence of our state.
 In the latter half of the Decade of Centenaries we will be focussing on the War of Independence (1919-21), the Anglo-Irish Treaty (1921) and the Civil War (1922-23).

 Our objectives in marking the centenaries are as follows: